-9. Explore the relationship between applied animal biology and society, including contemporary ethical issues raised by animal research, the interactions of animals and humans, and the role and impact of animal agriculture and applied animal biology on the planet.
+- Explore the relationship between applied animal biology and society, including contemporary ethical issues raised by animal research, the use of animals by humans, and the role and impact of animal agriculture and applied animal biology on the planet.

 Student Handbook.
 URL, if available online:

 Information Sheet, Flyer, or Brochure URL, if available online:

 UHM Catalog.
 Page Number: